E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: Experiments

-\textbf{Benefit of Iterative Refinement.} In Figure~\ref{fig:iterative_refinement}, we plot the RMSD and self-confidence score versus the number of coordinate refinement iterations for the successfully docked test examples.
-As the ligand go through more rounds of coordinate updates, its RMSD tends to decrease and the model self-confidence score tends to increase.
-This shows the benefit of refining ligand pose for multiple iterations over directly predicting its final pose.
-Figure~\ref{fig:iterative_6pz4} visualizes the iterative refinement process.
-After 4 iterations, \method{} have already found the correct binding site.
-Subsequent iterations further refine the ligand conformation to maximize interactions with the protein.
-The final pose is close to the ground truth with an RMSD of 1.42 \AA.
-In contrast, Equibind, which refines the ligand conformation multiple times but docks the ligand into the pocket with a one-shot global roto-translation, generates a pose with an RMSD of 4.18 \AA.
+\textbf{Benefit of Iterative Refinement.} Figure~\ref{fig:iterative_refinement} demonstrates the benefits of iterative refinement in improving ligand pose prediction.
+As the ligand undergoes more rounds of coordinate refinement, its RMSD decreases and self-confidence score increases.
+Figure~\ref{fig:iterative_6pz4} visualizes how \method{}'s iterative refinement process successfully identified the correct binding site after 4 iterations and further refined the ligand conformation for maximal interactions with the protein.
+The final pose is close to the ground truth with an RMSD of 1.42\,\AA.
+In contrast, Equibind, a method that does not adopt the iterative refinement scheme, yields a pose with an RMSD of 4.18\,\AA.